HarisImamovic/VoteEZ---eVoting-platform/README.md

 # VoteEZ
-Link for the deployed application: https://vote-ez-e-voting-platform.vercel.app/
+Link for the deployed application: TBA

-Link for Swagger API documentation: https://voteez-evoting-platform-production.up.railway.app/public/v1/docs/
+Link for Swagger API documentation: TBA

 VoteEZ is a web-based application that enables secure, efficient and easy electronic voting.
 The creation of VoteEZ is divided into 5 different milestones: